Right to Clean Air Platform Turkey: Work

 The platform follows on from Byzantine emperor Justinian I who acknowledged the importance of clean air in 535 AD, and the constitution of the Turkish republic which says that "It is the duty of the State and citizens to improve the natural environment, to protect the environmental health and to prevent environmental pollution.

 Coal

 In 2019 the platform lobbied parliamentarians to restrict pollution from coal fired power stations in Turkey, and carried out awareness raising and advocacy through the national press.
 Parliament later voted to restrict this pollution.
 They also campaign against Turkey's subsidies to coal.

 Particulates

 The platform is campaigning for Turkey to set a legal limit on the atmospheric fine particulates known as PM 2.5.
 They state that over 50,000 deaths could have been prevented in 2017 if PM2.5 had been below WHO guidelines.
+In 2023 they published a report saying that Turkey’s average PM 2.5 was 20, four times the WHO guidelines.

+Air quality monitoring

+In 2023 the group said that half of the 360 Ministry of Environment, Urbanization and Climate Change air quality monitoring stations were inadequate.